sensorlab/logatec-portal/content/pages/ap-cradio.md

 </figure>
 <!-- TODO get a better picture of devices in the testbed? -->

 Architecturally, we consider hybrid testbed devices with two separate functional blocks represented by the [infrastructure node](hw-lgtc.html) and the [target node](hw-vesna.html).
 Therefore, a generic infrastructure node that can be combined with various target nodes.
+The infrastructure node is a custom designed single board computer based on the BeagleCore module running the Debian GNU/Linux operating system.
+The target node is a custom VESNA (VErsatile platform for Sensor Network Applications) device with an ARM Cortex-M3 micro controller application module and dedicated experimentation transceivers.
 As seen in the table above, devices are equipped with different wireless radio technology - you can read more about them in the [hardware section](hw-vesna.html).

 <figure>
     <img src="img/6lowpan/testbed_joined2.png">